Eastern gray squirrel: Distribution

+Fossil record

+S. carolinensis is known to have occurred at least 18 times throughout the North American Pleistocene fossil record, across eight different US states, with some fossils allegedly dating back as early as the late Irvingtonian period.
+Body size seems to have increased during the early to middle Holocene and then decreased to the present size seen today.

+A single fossil specimen (held and cataloged by South Carolina State Museum's natural history collection as SC93.105.172–.174) is known from the Ardis local fauna site in Harleyville, South Carolina.
+This specimen consists of a partial humerus (.172) and two partial tibiae (.173, .174), which are anatomically indistinguishable from that of contemporary S. carolinensis.
+Surrounding fossil material from the site has been dated back to 18,940–18,530 years ago, during the Late Pleistocene (late Rancholabrean) epoch, and indicates that the site was likely a hardwood-conifer swamp during this time.

 Etymology

-The generic name, Sciurus, is derived from two Greek words, skia, meaning shadow, and oura, meaning tail.
+The generic name, Sciurus, is derived from two Greek words, skia 'shadow' and oura 'tail'.
 This name alludes to the squirrel sitting in the shadow of its tail.
 The specific epithet, carolinensis, refers to the Carolinas, where the species was first recorded and where the animal is still extremely common.
 In the United Kingdom and Canada, it is simply referred to as the "grey squirrel".
 In the US, "eastern" is used to differentiate the species from the western gray squirrel (Sciurus griseus).